Quote Oversize/Overweight Loads In Seconds

 Schedule 1 Designated King's Highways (Southern Ontario) March 1 April 30, 2026 No active restrictions "None at this time" within seasonal window but no highways currently restricted

-Schedule 2 Designated King's Highways (Northern Ontario) March 1 May 31, 2026 Active Effective March 29, 2026 @ 11:59PM; covers listed full and partial highway segments; applies when signs are posted
+Schedule 2 Designated King's Highways (Northern Ontario) March 1 May 31, 2026 Active Effective April 5, 2026 @ 11:59PM; applies when signs are posted; pursuant to the Highway Traffic Act; includes full-length and partial-segment restrictions on numbered and secondary highways

 Overweight Permit Restrictions